Rugby union in Afghanistan: Governing body

-Afghanistan Rugby Federation is in process of developing into a nationwide organization which will certainly promote the game of rugby and the accompanying spirit of teamwork and fair competition in between all age-groups throughout Afghanistan emphasizing the young generation of Afghanistan.
+Afghanistan Rugby Federation (ARF) is in the process of developing into a nationwide organization which will certainly promote the game of rugby, accompanying the spirit of teamwork and fair competition among all age-groups throughout Afghanistan emphasizing the young generation.
 Asad Ziar, Chief Executive Officer states that rugby will only thrive if it becomes a game played by a large number of young generations.

 History

 As with many parts of the world, Afghanistan has indigenous sports which bear some resemblance to rugby.
 One of these is buzkashi, which has been compared to a cross between rugby and polo, using a dead goat or calf as the ball.

-In most of Afghan history, the only ones to play Western rugby in Afghanistan were foreigners.
+In most of Afghan's history, only foreigners can play Western rugby in Afghanistan.
 The game was first introduced into the country from British India and was played by British troops.
 After the British left Asia, the game all but died in Afghanistan.
 Following the 2001 invasion of Afghanistan, rugby was reintroduced by foreign forces, being played amongst NATO and Australian soldiers on their bases.